LeandroPata/Portfolio/src/content/projects/en/orderManagementApp.md

 <h1 style='text-align: center;'>Order Management App Project</h1>

-This is a personal project created to improve order management.
+Personal project created to improve order management.

-It was developed with the intent to accurately, quickly and easily check current orders, what orders are not completed yet, are ready to be delivered or already delivered, what products are needed to fulfill current orders and other features, while making the information available anywhere by storing it in a cloud database.
+It was developed with the intent to accurately, quickly and easily check current orders, what orders are not completed yet, are ready to be delivered or already delivered, the quantity of specific products needed to fulfill current orders and other features, while making the information available anywhere by storing it in a cloud database.

 ## Features